mtassia/TIAMMAt/README.md

 * 6 = Number of base domain occurances within column (5)
 * 7 = Number of revised domain occurances within column (6)

-Users primarily interested in the revised domain profile-HMMs can find their revised models in the `REVISED_MODELS` directory, and those interested in the number of domain-containing proteins per dataset can find those data in the `FINAL_HMMSCAN` directory.
+Users primarily interested in the revised domain profile-HMMs can find their revised models in the `REVISED_MODELS` directory, and those interested in the domain-containing proteins per dataset can find those data in the `FINAL_HMMSCAN` directory.

 To check input, the top lines of `SCRIPT_LOG.txt` report the input files.